slackapi/bolt-js/docs/_tutorials/hubot_migration.md

 });
 ```

-> 👨‍💻👩‍💻Change your Web API calls to use the built-in client at `app.client`.
+> 👨‍💻👩‍💻Change your Web API calls to use one the `client` argument.

 [Read more about using the Web API with Bolt](https://slack.dev/bolt/concepts#web-api).